slsdetectorgroup/sls_detector/README.md

 IF you if you are developing and are making constant changes to the code it's a bit cumbersome to build with conda and install.
-Then an easier way is to build the C/C++ parts in the package directory and temporary add this to the path
+Then an easier way is to build the C/C++ parts in the package directory and temporary add this to the path.
+Make sure that you have a gcc around 4.8..

 ```bash
 #in path/to/sls_detector